Denis Kudla: 2019–2021: US Open and Wimbledon third rounds

 Kudla made the third round of the 2019 US Open for the first time in his career defeating No. 27 seed Dušan Lajović before losing to World No. 1 Novak Djokovic.

 In January 2021, Kudla tested positive for COVID-19 during the Australian Open qualifying event in Doha.

 In June at the 2021 Wimbledon Championships, he reached the third round as a qualifier, for the first time since 2015 when he reached the fourth round which was his best showing at any Grand Slam.
 He defeated 30th seed Alejandro Davidovich Fokina in a five set match and veteran Andreas Seppi in the second round.
 He was eventually ousted by Novak Djokovic but not before giving a tough fight to the world No. 1 in all three sets played.

 2022: Back to top 100, Miami Masters third round, Major doubles quarterfinal

 He returned to the top 100 at World No. 84 on 21 March 2022 following his eight Challenger title at the 2022 Arizona Tennis Classic in Phoenix.
-He followed that performance by a third round showing at the 2022 Miami Open for the first time in his career at the Masters 1000 level.
+At the same tournament he also won in doubles partnering Treat Huey.
+He followed that performance by a third round showing as a qualifier at the 2022 Miami Open for the first time in his career at the Masters level defeating Shang Juncheng and 19th seed Lorenzo Sonego before losing to fellow qualifier Thanasi Kokkinakis.

-With partner Jack Sock he reached his first Grand Slam quarterfinal at the 2022 Wimbledon Championships.
+With partner Jack Sock he reached his first Grand Slam quarterfinal at the 2022 Wimbledon Championships where they lost to sixth seeded Colombians Juan Sebastián Cabal and Robert Farah.

-2023
+2023–2025: Two-time United Cup champion, retirement

+Kudla was selected as the No. 3 ATP player as part of the 2023 United Cup United States winning team.

 He entered the 2023 Australian Open as a lucky loser where he defeated Russian Roman Safiullin to reach the second round for the fourth time at this Major.

 At the 2023 Delray Beach Open he won his opening match against Jordan Thompson.

+In October 2023, he was selected again this time as the No. 2 ATP player at the 2024 United Cup as part of the US team.

+He qualified for the 2024 Dallas Open as a lucky loser and won his first round match against Radu Albot before losing this time to Jordan Thompson.
+Ranked No. 179, he also qualified for the 2024 BNP Paribas Open.

+In October 2024, he was selected for the second consecutive time as the No. 2 ATP player at the 2025 United Cup as part of the team that reached again the final.
+Kudla and Desirae Krawczyk beat Czechs Patrik Rikl and Gabriela Knutson in straight sets in the semifinal stage.
+Ultimately, the United States won the United Cup title for a second time defeating Poland.

+Right before lifting the trophy with the USA team, Kudla announced his retirement on 4 January 2025.